 Admission: Adults $10.00, Children 12 & Under Free

 Visitors can also purchase tickets for our popular Gift Basket Raffle in our Christmas Market.
-Baskets which include gift certificates, holiday and home improvement items, gym memberships, family fun activity passes, pet supplies, and ladies & gentleman specialty gifts are donated from area businesses.
+Baskets which include gift certificates, holiday and home improvement items, family fun activity passes, pet supplies, and ladies & gentleman specialty gifts are donated from area businesses.
 Valued from $40 to several hundred dollars these baskets can be shared with friends and family during your holiday celebrations.
 GOOD LUCK!

 What a better way to get into the Christmas spirit than to take an old fashion wagon ride with your family through the historic Joanna Furnace iron plantation!
 Rides run continuously though the site that is illuminated with special lighting.